Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: A super-harmonic function

-In the diffusive scale the random walk should converge to a diffusion on a continuous simplex.
-Denote by $x_0$ the corner of this simplex which corresponds to the configuration in which all particles sit at site $x_0$.
+In the diffusive scale the random walk should converge weakly to a diffusion on a continuous simplex.
+Denote by $\xi^{x_0}$ the corner of this simplex which corresponds to the configuration in which all particles sit at site $x_0$.
 One can write down the drift of this diffusion and define a $(|S|-2)$-dimensional manifold with the property that at any point of this manifold the scalar product of the drift of the diffusion with the normal vector to the manifold [which point towards the corner] is positive.
 For $|S|=3$ or $4$, one can draw pictures of the vector field induced by the drift to create an intuition.
+We refer to Figure \ref{fig2} for an illustration of case $|S|=3$.

 A good choice for this manifold is the one given by